 A Director must submit a business case outlining the need for a market supplement and the supporting evidence for this decision.
-This must be authorised by the Assistant Director of HR and the Assistant Director of Legal Services.
+This must be authorised by the Director Workforce and Inclusion and the Assistant Director Legal Services.

 The business case must contain the following: